Data-and-Trust-Alliance/DPS/specification.md

 Evaluating a new dataset for refining AI algorithms used in customer credit card offerings.

 Minh is tasked with evaluating a new dataset for refining AI algorithms for customer credit card offerings.
-The dataset under consideration has been documented in accordance with the Data Provenance Standard, ensuring transparency and compliance, especially under GDPR and the new EU AI Act.
+The dataset under consideration has been documented in accordance with the Data Provenance Standards, ensuring transparency and compliance, especially under GDPR and the new EU AI Act.
 Minh’s evaluation process focuses on the detailed metadata provided for the dataset.

 Goals